FoxInFlame/MyAnimeListAdder/README.md

 - MaterializeCSS : Used in options and popup for layout, buttons, and animations for the MaterializeCSS theme
 - RateYo : Used in popup to rate the selected anime easily for both themes
 - Select2 : Used in popup to search and select the anime easily for the MDB theme
+- xml2json : Convert XML to JSON easily.
+Used with like, all of the AJAX requests.

 ## Development
 The Chrome Extension uses jQuery for mostly everything, including the AJAX Requests, the Show/Hide toggles, the Next/Previous buttons, and a lot more.
 Without jQuery, this Chrome Extension would be nothing.